elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ## Source data

 <!--
-Stage 1: Provide a high-level description of example sources of data.
-This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
-This will ultimately be fleshed out to include literal source examples in a future stage.
-The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
+Stage 2: Included a real world example source document.
+Ideally this example comes from the source(s) identified in stage 1.
+If not, it should replace them.
+The goal here is to validate the utility of these field changes in the context of a real world example.
+Format with the source name as a ### header and the example document in a GitHub code block with json formatting.
 -->

+### Categories

 * Windows events
 * Sysmon events